aio-libs/aiohttp/docs/client_reference.rst

          :class:`ClientSession` enables it.

-         Use an *async callback* to call user code that accepts a :class:`ClientResponse` and raises an exception to prevent the future processing.
+         Use an *async callback* to call user code that accepts a :class:`ClientResponse` and raises an exception to prevent future processing.

-         The following callback example is a functional equivalent if ``raise_for_status=True``::
+         The following callback example is a functional equivalent of ``raise_for_status=True``::

              async def custom_check(response):